Edition for Web Developers — Last Updated 3 June 2023

 Append the following session history synchronous navigation steps involving navigable to traversable:

-Finalize a same-document navigation given traversable, navigable, newEntry, and entryToReplace.
+Finalize a same-document navigation given traversable, navigable, newEntry, entryToReplace, historyHandling, and "none

 Although both fragment navigation and the URL and history update steps perform synchronous history updates, only fragment navigation contains a synchronous call to update document for history step application.
 The URL and history update steps instead perform a few select updates inside the above algorithm, omitting others.
 This is somewhat of an unfortunate historical accident, and generally leads to web-developer sadness about the inconsistency.
 For example, this means that popstate